 Brands like Adobe have developed effective corporate program ambassadors, providing internal support to facilitate their tasks and put in place the infrastructure, policies and training.
 In the summer of 2014, more than a third of Adobe’s 11,000 employees worldwide had spontaneously followed the ¨Social Shift¨ training program to become brand ambassadors in social networks.

 In their e-book, Neal and team PeopleLinx also offer a range of incentives, such as the “gamification” of corporate objectives, recognition of top contributors, internal merit awards (badging), the co-creation of content (crowd-sourcing) and exclusive access to certain privileges.

 Following the example of TELUS and other brands that have managed to involve their best ambassadors in establishing their own agenda and their own incentives.
 Each organization will find the benefits of their best social capital; its staff.
 We must hand over the keys and let them settle into the driver’s seat.

 What do you think?
-What are your experiences with the ambassadors in companies?
+What are your experiences with the social media ambassadors in companies?
 Share your comments and ideas.

-Check out more on social media and brand ambassadors, in this awesome infographic from PR Daily.
+Check out more on social media ambassadors in this awesome infographic from PR Daily.